Fuzhou Jiangxi, China Travel Guide

 Wang Anshi Cultural Park and Tang Xianzu Memorial Hall celebrate historical figures.

-Not a main focus for tourism.
+Not a main a focus for tourism.
 The city's attractions lean more towards cultural, literary, and natural history.

 Combines cultural elements with enjoyable green spaces, landscaped gardens, and tranquil pathways.